top of page

 Trade and Labor Market Institutions: A Tale of Two Liberalizations

-Revise and Resubmit, Review of Economic Dynamics, [pdf, supplementary material, slides]
+Reject and Resubmit, Review of Economic Dynamics, [pdf, supplementary material, slides]

 How do labor market policies interact with trade reforms?
 I answer this question using a model of international trade that links endogenous industry dynamics to search frictions and labor market institutions.
 Calibrated to replicate major trade reforms in Colombia and Mexico, counterfactual experiments imply that lower firing costs and higher minimum wage enhance firm selection following a trade liberalization.
 While selection fosters short- and long-run welfare gains, it also generates higher between and within-industry job reallocation, and higher unemployment.
-A strong efficiency-equity trade-off arises as an economy reduces employment rigidities in favor of stronger downward wage rigidities.
+A strong efficiency-equity trade-off arises as an economy reduces employment rigidities in favor of stronger downward wage rigidities..

 Policy works